All the Sun Princess Dining Options – So Many Choices, So Little Time

 The Casual Dining restaurants on the Sun Princess were more relaxed eateries that cost extra without one of the special fare packages.

-Travel tip: Princess Cruises offers different types of booking packages that include drinks, gratuities, dining and more.
+Travel tip: Princess Cruises offers different types of booking packages that include drinks, gratuities, dining, and more.
 Depending on the type of package purchased (or not), extra fees may be incurred for casual and specialty dining.

 I share all the details explaining the Plus and Premier Princess drinks and fare packages Princess Cruises Drinks Packages and Fare Packages – Which One is Best?